 C. Getting there

 The best way to visit here is via the new Berlin Brandenburg Airport which is accessible by a direct train ride ( 1 hour and 40 minutes Price: Starts from €22 one way).
-There are also excellent connections from Frankfurt ( 4 hours 19 minutes , €50 )and Munich ( 4 hours 45 minutes, €60 one way )
+There are also excellent train connections from Frankfurt ( 4 hours 19 minutes , €50 .
+Worth mentioning that there is an excellent air link from Frankfurt to Dresden via Lufthansa with a journey time of just 55 minutes )and also Munich to Dresden ( 4 hours 45 minutes, €60 one way )

 The other option is for people to fly into Prague airport and there is a direct train to Dresden (2 hours 26 minutes, €17.90 one way).

-Towns to visit on the Saxon Wine Trail
+Towns to visit on the Saxon Wine Route

 A short hop from Dresden, Pirna is the starting point for the Saxon Wine Trail and also the gateway to the stunning Saxon Switzerland National Park.
 It is a city that goes a bit under the radar for many tourists which is a shame – spared of any damage from the Second World War, its well preserved historical old town with its picture perfect Renaissance town square is arguably the prettiest in Saxony.
 Crowned by the towering Sonnenstein Castle, its winding streets lined with charming courtyards and numerous fountains are a joy to explore.